dmnielsen/scrape_sbtb/README.md

   * Not everything that needed to be was re-scraped, so some themes are still contaminating genres
   * ~~Many of the genres have a leading space~~ Fix with str.strip()
-  * Found one early format book rant that has the author name populating the Genre column (id=641)
+  * ~~Found one early format book rant that has the author name populating the Genre column (id=641)~~ It's just one, I'm fixing it by hand